untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--parallel-workers <number>`: optional number of parallel Blender worker processes (`0` = auto-detect CPU count, `1` = sequential)
 - `--compress-geometry`: optional LZ4-compress vertex and index chunks in every exported tile payload (requires `pip install lz4`)
 - `--optimize`: optional, compress geometry and bake/patch textures after export (implies `--compress-geometry`)
-- `--bake-materials`: optional, bake node-graph materials the engine cannot evaluate into flat textures.
-See [Using Bake Materials](UsingBakeMaterials.md)
-- `--bake-resolution <pixels>`: optional, fallback square resolution for baked material textures, defaults to `1024`.
-Each material's actual bake resolution is normally auto-detected from the largest source texture feeding it (rounded up to a power of two, never below this fallback) — this flag only matters when a material has no source texture to detect from (e.g. a procedural/solid-color material).
-Override a specific material explicitly via a `material["untold_bake_resolution"]` custom property
-- `--no-bake-cache`: optional, disable the persistent bake cache and force every divergent material to be re-baked
 - `--bake-color-management`: optional, bake the scene's active View Transform/Look/Exposure/Gamma into a scene-wide color-grading LUT, referenced from the manifest's `colorLUT` key.
 See [Using Color Management](UsingColorManagement.md) — it is only applied via an explicit `loadSceneAuthored(url:)` call, not by normal tile loading
 - `--color-lut-size <N>`: optional, grid size for the `NxNxN` color-grading LUT, defaults to `32`
 - `--blender <path>`: optional wrapper-level Blender override